SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-24-new-cpu-leaks.md

 so CPUs try to limit this.

-Worse, CPUs with Simultaneous MultiThreading (SMT -- called HyperThreading in the x86 world) have two (or more) logical CPUs that share a lot of infrastructure and thus microarchitectural state.
-One logical CPU may however execute code from a different process or virtual machine from a different user than another logical CPU sharing the same infrastructure.
-This creates a significant risk for side-channel leaking data.
+Worse, CPUs with Simultaneous MultiThreading (SMT -- called HyperThreading in the x86 world) have two (or more) logical CPUs that share a lot of CPU core components (register files, execution units, prediction buffers, ...) and thus microarchitectural state.
+One logical CPU may however execute code from a different process or a virtual machine from a different user than the other logical CPU sharing the same core.
+This creates a significant risk for side-channel leaking data and extra care from an operating system or hypervisor with context switches may not be effective.

 All these vulnerabilities share the property that they can cause data leaks.
 An attacker tricks the CPU into speculation and then observes microarchitectural